-Quantative analysis is possible at 400,000 cps, giving outstanding accuracy faster then ever before.
+Quantative analysis is possible at 400,000 cps, giving outstanding accuracy faster than ever before.
 Mapping at 1,500,000 cps provides greater capabilities than other detectors.

 The large sensor sizes offered by the ULTIM Max allow beam damage and sample contamination to be minimised during EDS analysis.
 With a larger sensor, beam current can be greatly reduced, up to 17x less than a conventional 10mm2 sensor, protecting the sample.

 AZtecOneGO EDS System for COXEM Table Top SEMs